 Table 1 of this comment letter provides a summary of deficiencies identified in this audit report, described in the main body of this comment letter.
 Audit deficiencies include the reporting of questionable information, reporting of false information, use of problematic problematic language, and apparent failures to comply with minimum audit requirements.
-In addition, this comment letter documents questionable information in the discussion of at least five standards, false information for at least two standards, that two standards were assessed as exceeding compliance with inadequate justification, and vague or inappropriate discussion of two standards.
-Based on these deficiencies, it appears that compliance is questionable for at least eight standards, there is an indication of compliance is not met for five standards, and the report documents a failure to comply with two standards with no corrective action required.
+In addition, this comment letter documents questionable information in the discussion of at least 11 standards, false information for at least five standards, that one standard was assessed as exceeding compliance with absolutely no justification, and vague or inappropriate discussion of at least eight standards.
+Based on these deficiencies, it appears that compliance is questionable for at least eight standards, there is an indication of compliance is not met for three standards, and the report documents a failure to comply with two standards with no corrective action required.